alimac/finding-the-entrance/README.md

 <!-- .element: class="heading" -->

 Note:
-- Putting on events like DrupalCamp St Louis is a tough but rewarding task
+- Putting on events like DrupalCamp Montréal is a tough but rewarding task
 - All kinds of skillsets are needed to organize events
 - Got spare time?
-Help organize DrupalCamp St. Louis next year
+Help organize DrupalCamp Montréal next year